 Stages of Social Transformation

 - Forming: In the first stages of “social groups”, the forming of the group takes place.
-The individual’s or organizational behavior is driven by the need to participate in the markets of conversations.
+The individual’s or organizational behavior is driven by the need to take part in the markets of conversations.
 When people begin to discover “social media” the first stage reflects learning, excitement as well as confusion.
 Trying to decide or discover who, what, where, when, how and why can seem overwhelming.
 Whether individually or organizationally the task at hand is learning about the different uses of social media and the implications.
 The forming stage of any group is important because, in this stage,the groups learning curve is influence by those they choose to associate with or follow for the purposes of learning.
 Those that jump in without learning stumble and fall.

 - Storming: Every group will next enter the storming stage in which different ideas compete for consideration.
 The group addresses issues such as how social media can create or find solutions to relevant problems.
 Arguments on what ideas are the best and references to who to follow for the best information or knowledge ensue.
 In some cases storming can be resolved quickly.
 In others, the group never leaves this stage.
 The maturity and knowledge inventory of group members usually determines whether the group will ever move out of this stage.
 Group leadership and intervention of new knowledge is needed to move a group to the next stage.
 The storming stage is necessary to the growth of a group.
 It can be contentious, unpleasant and even painful to members of the group who are averse to conflict.
 This phase can become destructive to the group and will lower motivation if allowed to get out of control.
 Some groups will never develop past this stage.

 - Performing: Some groups reach the performing stage.
 These groups are able to create meaningful and significant change using social technology as the means to create innovation.
 Performing groups are motivated and leverage what they are learning to create new knowledge.
 The competency of these groups grows as the groups knowledge expands.
 These groups rely on the “wisdom of crowds” and their own creativity to advance their thinking.
-The group seeks innovative ideas aimed at solving existing problems and/or creating new markets from the collective intelligence gained from “wisdom and creativity”.
+The group seeks innovative ideas for solving existing problems and/or creating new markets from the collective intelligence gained from “wisdom and creativity”.
 They understand that social media are channels to learn, engage and share with markets, groups and crowds.

 - Transformation: Even the most high-performing groups will revert to earlier stages in certain circumstances.
 Many long-standing groups go through these cycles many times as they react to changing developments.
 Those that reach the transformation stages are the groups who create meaningful and significant change that positively impacts the entire human network.
 These groups are philosophically connected and grounded in a common set of principles that guide everything they think and do.
 Reflect on the history of mankind and you’ll recognize “groups” that changed our world.
 They were able to reach the transformational stage.